2nd Kings Chapter 25

 Nəḇūḵaḏneʾṣṣar), also spelled Nebuchadrezzar II meaning “Nabu, watch over my heir” , was the second king of the Neo-Babylonian Empire, ruling from the death of his father Nabopolassar in 605 BC to his own death in 562 BC.
 Historically known as Nebuchadnezzar the Great, he is typically regarded as the empire’s greatest king.
 For more info click here

-king of Babylon came, he, and all his host, against Jerusalem, and pitched against it; and they built forts against it round about.
+king of Babylon (Iraq) came, he, and all his host, against Jerusalem, and pitched against it; and they built forts against it around it.

 25:2 And the city was surrounded to the eleventh year of king Zedekiah.